 |High – Lower Second Class Hons (2:2)||6.4/10|

 The usual entrance requirement for a research degree is a Master's degree with upper class second honours (or equivalent GPA) from a UK or Vietnamese university.
 Some departments will sometimes accept students with the equivalent of a first or upper second class bachelor degree from a UK university.

-I’m glad that you come to this site to find out about Alumni Ambassador Vietnam.
+I’m glad that you come to this site to find out about the Lead Country Alumni Ambassador for Vietnam.